 A daily email

-Sign up for a daily email from the Church of England based on the Pilgrim Course on the Beatitudes here.
+Sign up here for a daily email from the Church of England based on #Live Lent focusing on our care for the environment.

 For Smart Phone Users

 An App for daily prayer and reflection from the Church of England based on #LiveLent: Care for Creation, can be found here for iPhone users and here for Android phones.
 Or download from your usual App store.

 If that’s all a bit high tec, pick up one of the ‘Lent Calendars’ at the back of church.

 How does it work?

 Each day write a word or a name on the calendar template and draw or doodle around it.
 As you draw, focus on the name or word you have written.
 If words come to you, pray them.
 If not, just enjoy the

 stillness.
 Each day will be different and as you go through Lent you will accumulate words or names in a visual tapestry.